farisaziz12/cityjs-workshop-2024/lab-3/README.md

 ### JSON Parsing Time

 - **Payload Size:** Larger JSON payloads take more time to parse, which can delay the rendering process.
-A JSON payload of 1 MB can take around 10-20 milliseconds to parse in a typical browser environment.

 ### State Redundancy and React Performance

 - **Memory Consumption:** Storing redundant values in the state increases memory usage unnecessarily.
 - **Render Calculation:** Increased state size leads to more complex calculations during re-renders, slowing down the application.

-## Instructions

-### 1. Implement Payload Reduction Techniques

-To reduce payload sizes and improve performance:

-- **Optimize Data Fetching:** Fetch only the necessary data fields instead of the entire dataset.